cepthomas/SublimeBagOfTricks/README.md

 - To remove items from default menus: In `<user>\AppData\Roaming\Sublime Text 3\Packages`, create a new folder that’s named exactly like the package you want to overwrite.
 For Sublime Core, this is `Default`.
 In this folder, create a new `.sublime-menu` file.
 Either add only your own stuff, or copy the default content and edit it.
 - Style:
   - Themes (`*.sublime-theme`) basically decorate the core UI elements like side-pane, tabs, menus etc.
-  - Color-schemes are responsible for the syntax-highlighting e.g. `Visual Studio Bold.tmTheme`.
+  - Color schemes are responsible for the syntax-highlighting e.g. `Visual Studio Bold.tmTheme` or `abc.sublime-color-scheme`.

 ### Menus